A categorification of the quantum Lefschetz principle: Functoriality in intersection theory by the categorification of virtual pullbacks

 \section{Functoriality in intersection theory by the categorification of virtual pullbacks}

-We have obtained a categorified form of the quantum Lefschetz principle, which in the cases where $\mathbb{E}=\func{p}_{\ast}\ev^{\ast}E$ is a vector bundle we can by~\cref{corlr:zero-sec-k-thry} decategorify by passing to the $G_{0}$-theory groups of the derived moduli stacks.
-To show that our statement is indeed a categorification of the quantum Lefschetz principle, it remains to compare it with the virtual statement, in the $G_{0}$-theory of the truncated moduli stacks.
+We have obtained (as~\cref{thm:main-thm}) a categorified form of the quantum Lefschetz principle, which in the cases where $\mathbb{E}=\func{p}_{\ast}\ev^{\ast}E$ is a vector bundle we can by~\cref{corlr:zero-sec-k-thry} decategorify by passing to the $G_{0}$-theory groups (or, more generally, the $G$-theory spectra) of the derived moduli stacks.
+To show that our statement is indeed a categorification of the quantum Lefschetz principle, it remains to compare it with the virtual statement, in the $G$-theory of the truncated moduli stacks.
 As explained in the introduction, this will be obtained through an appropriate construction of virtual pullbacks.
 These were defined in~\cite{manolache12:_virtual} (and in~\cite{qu18:_virtual_k} for $G_{0}$-theory) from perfect obstruction theories.
-Following the understanding of virtual classes and the constructions of~\cite{mann18:_brane_gromov_witten_k}, we will give an alternate construction from derived thickenings.
-To ensure consitency, we show in~\cref{sec:comp-with-constr} that our construction coincides with that of~\cite{qu18:_virtual_k} when both are defined, and we use it in~\cref{sec:recov-quant-lefsch-kthry} to get back the virtual form of the quantum Lefschetz formula.
+Following the understanding of virtual classes and the constructions of~\cite{mann18:_brane_gromov_witten_k}, we will give an alternative construction from derived thickenings.
+To ensure consistency, we show in~\cref{sec:comp-with-constr} that our construction coincides with that of~\cite{qu18:_virtual_k} when both are defined, and we use it in~\cref{sec:recov-quant-lefsch-kthry} to get back the virtual form of the quantum Lefschetz formula.

 \begin{remark} The derived origin of virtual pullbacks was already considered in~\cite[Section 7]{schurg11:_deriv_delig_mumfor_stack_perfec_obstr_theor}, where it is shown that any morphism of DM stacks which is the classical truncation of a morphism of derived DM stacks, with the induced obstruction theory, carries the compatibility necessary for the construction of a virtual pullback.
 However, the origin of the virtual classes and their precise relation to derived thickenings was still considered mysterious, and no direct construction of the virtual pullbacks from derived algebraic geometry was given. \end{remark}